jumarinr/jumarinr/README.md

 ### Hello there 👋

-+ 3 years of experience working with technologies for the development of Web applications using a complete software process for their implementation.
+<p>+ 3 years of experience working with technologies for the development of Web applications using a complete software process for their implementation.</p>

 ### 🌳 I already have some experience working with:
 - MeteorJS framework
 - React Hooks and Classes
 - MongoDB
+- NodeJS

 ### 🌱 I’m currently keep learning about:
 - Neo4j Databases